code42/code42cli/docs/userguides/gettingstarted.md

 #### On Mac/Linux:

+Run the following to make `code42` visible in your shell's PATH (to persist the change, add it to your shell's configuration file):

 ```bash
 export PATH=$PATH:$(python3 -m code42cli --script-dir)
 ```

-Add the above to your shell configuration file to persist the change.

 #### On Windows: